Are you teaching STEM right? I’m willing to bet you’re not.

 Often when I see things labeled as STEM, it’s simply not.
 It may come close.
 But it’s likely not true STEM.
 And that’s what this post is about.

 I had created two “STEM” resources myself that I was proud of.
 But now they need some revisions after what I had learned about true STEM.

 1.)
 True STEM Integrates All Four Subjects

 First, it integrates all four subjects – Science, Technology, Engineering and Math – not just one or two.
 I know I’ve seen many resources that have claimed something was STEM simply because it contained science.
 Unfortunately, that doesn’t make it a STEM resource.

 2.)
 It Has an Intentional Connection between the Standards, Lesson Design, and Assessment

 Since it is integrated, everything needs to be cohesive.
-That means teachers need to really unpack standards, work backwards when planning, and make sure that each standard among those content areas are assessed in and through each other.
+That means teachers need to really unpack standards, work backward when planning, and make sure that each standard among those content areas are assessed in and through each other.

 3.)
 It’s Based Around Really Deep Questioning.

 At the heart of true STEM lies inquiry and critical thinking and this is done through deep questioning.
 Questioning that goes beyond just googling the answer.

 4.)
 The Question is Explored through Problem Solving and Process-Based Learning.